-Meditation Practice: a training of concentration and letting go of the false self that aims at achieving the natural state of pure subjectivity; the internalization of attention; an expansion and deepening of consciousness towards unity with the beyond; cultivation of various aspects of the inner state, related either to the solidification of our light or its surrender to the realm of absence; the process of unifying me with I am with the aim of reaching samadhi; the process of conscious cooperation with our awakening and surrender.
+Meditation Practice: the inner work based on self-remembrance, self-embodiment and surrender that aims at achieving the natural state of pure subjectivity; the internalization of attention; an expansion and deepening of consciousness towards unity with the beyond; cultivation of various aspects of the inner state, related either to the solidification of our light or its surrender to the realm of absence; the process of unifying me with I am with the aim of reaching samadhi; the process of conscious cooperation with our awakening and surrender.

 Mind: a complex organism of perception and mental processing composed of unconscious, subconscious, and conscious levels of thinking that are inseparable from intelligence and the intrinsic sense of me.